-What is the Polanki mission?
+What is Polanki’s mission?

-It is simple and two-fold:
+It’s simple and two-fold:

 - Preserve Polish traditions